-Filthy Cowboy is Book 4 in the Junkyard Shifters series, and it will be released in January 2021!
+Filthy Cowboy is Book 4 in the Junkyard Shifters series!
+Click here for the series page.

 Her heart thudded in her chest as she stepped closer.
 She didn’t believe for a second he wasn’t interested, not if the growing bulge in his jeans was any indication.
 She didn’t know much about sex, but she was pretty sure a boner was a sign of interest.
 It didn’t necessarily signify consent, of course, but she believed it indicated interest.

 Or perhaps it was merely a physiological reaction to something unrelated.
 Like how her nipples got hard on cold mornings when she undressed for her shower, or when she sat too close to the air conditioning vent in the library basement.

 “Dew,” he said, his voice low and rumbling.